grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### update_controller_url

-Set the URL of the controller that manages feature toggle updates.
+Set the URL of the controller that manages the feature toggle updates.
 If not set, feature toggles in the feature management page will be read-only.

 **Note:** The API for feature toggle updates has not been defined yet; please check back later.